lidocaine (Intradermal route)Pronunciation

 Tell your doctor if you have ever had any unusual or allergic reaction to lidocaine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of lidocaine in children below 3 years of age.
+Appropriate studies have not been performed on the relationship of age to the effects of lidocaine injection in children younger than 3 years of age.
 Safety and efficacy have not been established.

 |All Trimesters||B||Animal studies have revealed no evidence of harm to the fetus, however, there are no adequate studies in pregnant women OR animal studies have shown an adverse effect, but adequate studies in pregnant women have failed to demonstrate a risk to the fetus.|